What is the Little Fish Films competition?

 How does your community connect with the world underwater?
 Do you dive, do you fish, or do you just love a seafood feast?
 How can we keep it clean and safe for the future?

-- What is fisheries to your community
+- What are fisheries to your community?

 - The future of seafood

-- Looking after our aquatic world
+- Looking after our aquatic environment

-Yes there are prizes!
-Entrants will be eligible to win an array of prizes provided by the competition partners and the best films will be screened at the World Fisheries Congress 2020 in Adelaide, Australia.
+The best films will be screened at the World Fisheries Congress 2020 in Adelaide, Australia.
 Stay tuned as we announce what they are.

 The Fisheries Research and Development Corporation (FRDC) invests in research, development and extension activities to increase economic, social and environmental benefits for Australian fishing and aquaculture, and the wider community.